LionelBeato/coatimundis/Week-10/Day-47/OVERVIEW.md

 ### Heroku Deployment

-1. Though you can build your project using `gradlew build` and upload the `.jar`, it's actually simpler to go to your project root and write `heroku create` in a terminal.
+1. First, you need to write `gradlew` in your root.
+Though you can build your project using `gradlew build` and upload the `.jar`, it's actually simpler to go to your project root and write `heroku create` in a terminal.

 2. In your `application.properties`, make sure you have the following line: `server.port=${PORT:8080}`.